cuthbertLab/music21/buildDoc/rst/moduleStream.rst

     .. method:: getTimeSignatures()

-    Collect all time signatures in this stream.
+    Collect all :class:`~music21.meter.TimeSignature` objects in this stream.
 If no TimeSignature objects are defined, get a default Note: this could be a method of Stream.

     >>> a = Stream()
     >>> b = meter.TimeSignature('3/4')